 Canon ACK-E6 AC Adapter Kit

 Being a true Canon accessory the ACK-E6 AC power adapter kit comes with a premium price tag.
 But it is the safe option if you are worried about using cheap third-party accessories with your expensive Canon mirrorless camera.
-It’s available hereOpens in a new tab. on Amazon.
+It’s available here on Amazon.

 The kit includes the Canon DC Coupler (or dummy battery) DR-E6N kit, a power cord, and an AC adapter.
 It’s designed to supply continuous power for the EOS R and other select Canon EOS DSLR cameras.